rosschapman/internetross/blog.md

 Now, when `<Layout />` is rendered, the child component passed as the prop `sidebar` won't get constructed through a function invocation -- it's already cached.

 Sigh.
-We likely ended up in this place as a result of not inserting more connect boundaries for store-subscribed components as the code grew over time.
+We likely ended up in this place by not being as careful with nested connectors and subscription boundaries over time.
 This is a not at all uncommon (read: forgivable) symptom of "bottom-up" programming.
+(I think David Kourshid's [talk](https://www.youtube.com/watch?v=RqTxtOXcv8Y) about finite state machines introduced me to the "bottom-up").

-Unlike the pristine nirvanic fields of instructive examples, we make our bed in large agile-y UI projects born from larger organizations where the requirements for the  application accrete, fissure, and even explode in fantastic ways over time.
+Unlike the pristine nirvanic fields of instructive examples, we make our bed in large agile-y UI projects born from large organizations -- cue Conway's law -- where the requirements for the  application accrete in fantastic ways over time.
+Cue McConnell's oyster farms.
 The primitives you start with to satisfy embryonic requirements, like a root-level `<Page />` component, may just become one large prop-drilled well.
 Graph hell.

 This means you suddenly find yourself debugging why a click event on a sidebar button is being swallowed.
 You notice the divs are flashing in the Elements tab of Chrome dev tools, which means the browser is repainting the sidebar on click -- re-renders!